shah2129/firestorage_test/README.md

-# firestorage_test
+# firestore_test
-Test of Firestorage.
+Test of Firestore.